carolin-m/carolin-m.github.io/posts/AHA-October-2023.md

 ---
 layout: postpage
-title: 'FontAwesome Icons are Awesome - My <i>AHA</i> Moment of September 2023'
+title: 'Font Awesome Icons are Awesome - My <i>AHA</i> Moment of September 2023'
 date: '01.10.2023'
 readtime: '1 min'
 ---

-FontAwesome icons are the secret to spicing up your web design.
-For instance, they're perfect for highlighting key details in timetables, like event locations.
+Unlock the power of Font Awesome icons to enhance your web design.

-FontAwesome provides a wealth of customizable vector icons, allowing easy adjustments for size, color, and style.
+Font Awesome offers a diverse range of customizable vector icons, allowing for effortless adjustments in size, color, and style.
-Integrating these icons into timetables is a breeze.
-The following table summarizes some examples
+These icons can be a great asset for accentuating important details on schedules, such as event locations, breaks, or talk slots.

+The following code examples demonstrate how to incorporate these symbols for the scenarios mentioned above, instantly drawing attention to crucial event elements.
+Font Awesome icons aren't just visually appealing; they also convey information effectively, making them a valuable addition to schedules and web design as a whole.

 <center>
  <pre>